 Weaving the Waterfront

-Last fall, we launched the Weaving the Waterfront moniker with a community event featuring activities all along the waterfront.
-We're delighted that so many people turned out to learn about plans -- to read more, visit the Weaving the Waterfront Event page.
+We launched the Weaving the Waterfront moniker in October 2019 with a community event featuring activities designed to educate participants and gather feedback about plans for the waterfront.
+We were delighted that so many people turned out to learn about the possibilities to read more, visit the Weaving the Waterfront Community Event page.

 Kingston Waterfront Resiliency Design